 In addition, Pfizer is a co-founder and active member of PSCI.
-Pfizer colleagues currently sit on the PSCI board and lead PSCI working committees to various PSCI committees including Audits, Capability and Projects, Human Rights, Health & Safety, and several Environmental committees (e.g. Process Safety, PIE & AMR, and Decarbonization).
-In 2023, Pfizer colleagues also supported PSCI capability-building initiatives by serving as speakers at supplier conferences.
+Pfizer colleagues currently sit on the PSCI board and several PSCI working committees on various topics including Audits, Capability and Projects, Human Rights, Health & Safety, and Environment.
+In 2024, Pfizer colleagues also supported PSCI capability-building initiatives by serving as speakers at supplier conferences.